aksulightning/aksulightning/README.md

 - 👋 Hi, I’m @aksulightning
 - 👀 I’m interested in other projects.
-- 🌱 I’m currently learning "I don't know".
+- 🌱 I’m currently interested to learn to code.
 - 💞️ I’m looking to collaborate on "I don't know".
-- 📫 How to reach me: via Github.
+- 📫 How to reach me: via Github or Discord.

 <!---
 aksulightning/aksulightning is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.